Ryan Henry Ward

 Ryan Henry Ward, known as henry, is an American artist recognized as Seattle's most prolific muralist.
 Publicly active as an artist only since 2008, Ward has painted thousands of murals on building exteriors, school interiors, garages, and vehicles.
-In October of 2025, "Henry" completed his "1,000 Sasquatches" campaign: Over 1,500 people signed-up to get one of his famous Sassy Sasquatches (along with some of his other characters) on their homes, garages, fences, or wherever was requested.
+In October 2025, "Henry" completed his "1,000 Sasquatches" campaign: Over 1,500 people signed-up to get one of his famous Sassy Sasquatches (along with some of his other characters) on their homes, garages, fences, or wherever was requested.
 Henry painted 1,000 Sasquatches, averaging 4.78 murals per day, for 7 months.
-These Sassies can now be found throughout Seattle and its surrounding cities, including his hometown of Enumclaw, WA.
+These Sassies can now be found throughout Seattle and its surrounding cities, including his hometown of Enumclaw.

 Early life and education

 Born on a farm in Montana to Don and Terri Anne Ward and later transplanted to the Pacific Northwest at the age of ten, Ward was raised in a variety of places in the region, though mainly Enumclaw, Washington.
 He attended Fairhaven College of Interdisciplinary Studies at Western Washington University in Bellingham, Washington.
 After his older brother Brandon died in 1999 of heart failure at the age of 25, Ward and his younger brother Andy traveled to India, Nepal, and Thailand.